 You can reserve an IP address for a specific client.
-When you specify a reserved IP address for a PC on the LAN, this PC will always receive the same IP address each time when it accesses the DHCP server.
+When you have specified a reserved IP address for a PC on the LAN, this PC will always receive the same IP address each time when it accesses the DHCP server.

 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.

 - 2. Go to DHCP > Address Reservation.

-- 3. Click Add New and fill in the blank.
+- 3. Click Add New and fill in the blanks.

-- 1) Enter the MAC address (in XX-XX-XX-XX-XX format.) of the client for which you want to reserve an IP address. - 2) Enter the IP address (in dotted-decimal notation) which you want to reserve for the client. - 3) Leave the status as Enabled. - 4) Click Save.
+- 1) Enter the MAC address (in XX-XX-XX-XX-XX format) of the client for which you want to reserve an IP address. - 2) Enter the IP address (in dotted-decimal notation) which you want to reserve for the client. - 3) Leave the status as Enabled. - 4) Click Save.

-4.7.
+4. 8.
 Forwarding

-Router's NAT (Network Address Translation) feature makes the devices in the LAN use the same public IP address to communicate in the Internet, which protects the local network by hiding IP addresses of the devices.
+The router's NAT (Network Address Translation) feature makes the devices on the LAN use the same public IP address to communicate on the internet, which protects the local network by hiding IP addresses of the devices.
 However, it also brings about the problem that external hosts cannot initiatively communicate with the specified devices in the local network.

-With the forwarding feature, the router can traverse the isolation of NAT so that clients on the Internet can reach devices in the LAN and realize some specific functions.
+With the forwarding feature, the router can traverse the isolation of NAT so that clients on the internet can reach devices on the LAN and realize some specific functions.

-TP-LINK router includes four forwarding rules.
+The TP-Link router includes four forwarding rules.
 If two or more rules are set, the priority of implementation from high to low is Virtual Servers, Port Triggering, UPNP and DMZ.

-4. 7.
+4. 8.
 1. Virtual Servers

-When you build up a server in the local network and want to share it on the Internet, Virtual Servers can realize the service and provide it to Internet users.
-At the same time virtual servers can keep the local network safe as other services are still invisible from the Internet.
+When you build up a server in the local network and want to share it on the internet, Virtual Servers can realize the service and provide it to internet users.
+At the same time virtual servers can keep the local network safe as other services are still invisible from the internet.